 Indeed, Parker says you can take it slower if you like: "You can do it daily, or go the half-marathon route and post every other day, or just do the 5K and post once a week.
 Whatever you decide, just be consistent with it.
 Inktober is about growing and improving and forming positive habits, so the more you’re consistent the better."

-If you see illustrations you like on Twitter, make sure you share them with your followers.
+If you see illustrations you like on social media, make sure you share them with your followers.
 Hopefully you'll make some new friends along the way and discover exciting artists you've never heard of before.